kwekubright/BookStore/README.md

 ## Bookstore

 ## Description
-This website allows math fans to make simple calculations and read a random math-related quote.
-It was built with React.
-It is bootstraped with react
+This is a bookstore that has the following features: Display a list of books; Add a book, Remove a selected book.
+It is built using React.

 ### Live Demo